ooddle

 It Is Wellness as Surveillance

 For some people, the daily score becomes its own stressor.
 A bad night's sleep already feels bad without a 64 score waiting on your phone in the morning.
-The data can become an anxiety driver instead of a useful tool.
+The data can become an anxiety driver instead of a useful tool, especially for people prone to optimization spirals.

 What ooddle Does Differently